raelyz/Food-Flash-Sale/README.md

 ## About ##

-Hosted <a href="https://flash-food-sale.herokuapp.com/" target="_blank">here</a> on heroku.
+Hosted <a href="https://flash-food-sale.herokuapp.com/" rel="external" target="_blank">here</a> on heroku.
 Register a new account to access the project.

 ## Motivation ##